Skip to main content

 • Set up or modify processes that will enable county tax officer to execute MIRL program tasks.

-• If the county is the sponsoring jurisdiction, sign master agreement with OHCS (county representative signs on behalf of county tax officer).
-If the county is not the sponsoring jurisdiction, sign intergovernmental agreement with OHCS.
+• If the county is the sponsoring jurisdiction, sign Intergovernmental County Master Agreement with OHCS (county representative signs on behalf of county tax officer).

 • Upon request from sponsoring jurisdiction, calculate the appropriate property tax amounts as provided in SB 1537, section 27 (as amended by SB 48 (2025)) for a project application.